-The After School Programs serve children ages 5 (must be eligible for Kindergarten in the fall school year) to 12 years at Mt.
-Washington, Silverton and Midway Elementary.
-Programs are licensed through the Ohio Department of Jobs and Family Services.
-Our licensing agency requires staff ratios be no higher than 1:18 (adult: child) for children who are enrolled in Kindergarten and up.
-Group sizes will not exceed 36.
+The camp serves co-ed children ages 4 (must be scheduled to attend kindergarten in the upcoming school year) to 12 years.
+The programs is licensed through the Ohio Department of Jobs and Family Services.
+Our licensing agency requires staff ratios be no higher than 1:18 (adult: child) for children who are enrolled in Kindergarten, group sizes will not exceed 36.
+Our licensing agency requires staff ratios be no higher than 1:18 (adult: child) for children who are at least 4 years old and eligible to be enrolled in Kindergarten, group sizes will not exceed 28.
 We strive to keep ratios at or below those requirements for all staff and students.